gifale95/NED/README.md

 roi : str
 	Only required if modality=='fmri'.
-Name of the Region of Interest (ROI) for which the fMRI encoding model was trained. trained : bool
+Name of the Region of Interest (ROI) for which the fMRI encoding model was trained. device : str
-	If True, load a trained encoding model, that is, a model with a trained backbone feature extractor.
-If False, the model's backbone feature extractor is randomly initialized. device : str
 	Whether the encoding model is stored on the 'cpu' or 'cuda'.
 If 'auto', the code will use GPU if available, and otherwise CPU.